zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-orm.md

     - select proposed changes to create a pull request

 1. Next, edit `variables.tf` file.
-Remove the following variables:
+Make sure you selected `release-infra` on the branches selector.
+Then you can remove the following variables:
     - user_ocid
     - fingerprint
     - private_key_path

 1. Commit the change into the `release-infra` branch.
 This will update the pull request.

 1. Finally, click on `Merge pull request` button.
 Provide your comments and then click on Confirm merge.
-You can finally check the workflow progress on the Action tab.
+You can check the workflow progress on the Action tab.